Telefonorosso/l3-netkeys/README.md

 - the Amiga mouse is insufferable
 - you can't live without a mouse wheel

+Left Amiga is mapped to the left Windows key, while Right Amiga is mapped to the Menu/Application key.

 ## How it works

 The Raspberry Pi client reads Linux `evdev` input events from `/dev/input/event*` and sends small UDP packets containing: